wd5gnr/Elf-RcForth/readme.md

 SETQ     ( x -- )         - Set q to value x
 BYE      ( -- )           - Exit
 NEW      ( -- )           - Wipe dictionary, stack, and reset RNG (careful! no confirmation!)
 .TOK     (t -- )          - Prints name of token T and CR (T must be between 0x80 and to last token; unpredictable if out of range).
-Mainly to support debuggin.
+Mainly to support debugging.
+QUERY    ( a -- )         - Reads line of text to buffer at address a (255 bytes max)
 ```
 #### Extended Functions:
 The extended functions are implemented as pre-loaded Forth programs.
 As such they
 can be viewed with the SEE command and removed with the FORGET command.
 You can easily remove them during the build to make more room in ROM.
+There are two sets of extended functions.
+The CORE is always loaded.
+The extended words are loaded if present but do not surive a new.
+You can reload them with the BLOAD command.
+You can remove the second set by defining LEAN_EXTENDED.
+(Note: this part of the document may be slightly out of date).
+You can also add custom words to custom.inc or change the core and extended words by editing extcore.inc, extended.inc, and custom.inc.

+##### Core extended:
 ```
+DECIMAL  ( -- )                     - Set the numeric radix to 10 (takes effect next input line)
+HEX      ( -- )                     - Set the numeric radix to 16 (takes effect next input line)
-NIP      (b a -- a)                 - Drop 2nd item from stack TUCK     (b a -- a b a)             - Place copy of TOS before 2nd on stack PICK     (an..a0 k -- an..a0 ak)    - Copy k-th stack element to stack 2DUP     (b a -- b a b a)           - Duplicate top 2 stack values 2DROP    (a b -- )                  - Drop top 2 stack values 2OVER    (a b c d -- a b c d a b)   - Duplicate bottom pair a b to stack 2SWAP    (a b c d -- c d a b)       - Exchange the top two cell pairs TRUE     ( -- 1)                    - Place true value on stack FALSE    ( -- 0)                    - Place false value on stack J        (R:loop ndx -- loop ndx)   - Copy of loop index from return stack 1+       (v -- v)                   - Add 1 to the top of stack 1-       (v -- v)                   - Subtract 1 from the top of stack 2+       (v -- v)                   - Add 2 to the top of stack 2-       (v -- v)                   - Subtract 2 from the top of stack 0=       (v -- v)                   - Returns 1 if TOS is zero, otherwise 0 GOTOXY   (x y -- )                  - Position VT100 cursor at x,y (works even in hex mode) NOT      (v -- v)                   - Return 0 if TOS <> 0, otherwise 1
+NIP      (b a -- a)                 - Drop 2nd item from stack TUCK     (b a -- a b a)             - Place copy of TOS before 2nd on stack PICK     (an..a0 k -- an..a0 ak)    - Copy k-th stack element to stack TRUE     ( -- 1)                    - Place true value on stack FALSE    ( -- 0)                    - Place false value on stack 1+       (v -- v)                   - Add 1 to the top of stack
+1-       (v -- v)                   - Subtract 1 from the top of stack
+2+       (v -- v)                   - Add 2 to the top of stack
+2-       (v -- v)                   - Subtract 2 from the top of stack
+0=       (v -- v)                   - Returns 1 if TOS is zero, otherwise 0
+NOT      (v -- v)                   - Return 0 if TOS <> 0, otherwise 1
 U>       (u1 u2 -- ?)               - flag true if u1 is greater than u2
 U>=      (u1 u2 -- ?)               - flag true if u1 is greater than or equal to u2